The Rugh Design Color Wheel

 Well, it wouldn’t be fair to only feature Light French Gray for interiors, because it works beautifully for exteriors too.
 I love the look of the painted shingles in LFG with white trim and black accents for the shutters and front door in the picture below.
 Light French Gray could also work well for a trim color with a darker main body color or a white/off-white color for a softer look.

 In conclusion, Light French Gray is a top choice if you are seeking a cooler color to open up your space or want a soft gray that gives a perfect neutral backdrop for endless design possibilities for your home.

 Our paint samples are handed painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.
 The Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while testing colors in your space.
-Get started now with Light French Gray or one the other awesome colors below!
+Get started now with Light French Gray!

 If you are still having trouble deciding, contact me for a Color Consult to nail down the best color for your interior or exterior.
 I have a passion for color and love being able to help clients find the right color to make their home beautiful!

 Leave me a comment if you have Light French Gray in your home or would like to try it.
 I would love to hear from you!
 Also, stay tuned for the next featured color from the Color Wheel…

 The Best of the Rest